artaasd95/chat-bot-practice-langchain/README.md

 ### Prerequisites

 - Python 3.9+
-- OpenAI API key (or other LLM provider)
+- OpenAI API key OR DeepSeek API key (or other LLM provider)

 ### Installation